CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/templating.md

 If the template engine library is in the classpath, you can use templates everywhere in the BPMN process where you can [use scripts][use-scripts], for example as a script task or inputOutput mapping.
-The FreeMarker template engine is part of the Camunda 7 distribution.
+The FreeMarker template engine is part of the Operatondistribution.

 Inside the template, all process variables of the BPMN element scope are available.
 The template can also be loaded from an external resource as described in the [script source